Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 By Nicole Cosgrove

 There are approximately 3.2 million adoptable cats in animal shelters in the US.
-Sadly, about 530,000 cats are euthanized annually in a bid to reduce the number of cats in the shelters.
-So Kudos to bringing one of these adoptable furry babies into a safe haven – your home!
+Sadly, about 530,000 cats are euthanized annually to reduce the number of cats in the shelters.
+So, we congratulate you for bringing one of these adoptable furry babies into your home!

 New Kitten Checklist: At a Glance